 An HE-STA supporting SRP-based SR operation indicates support for SRP-based SR operation by setting the SRP-based SR Support subfield to 1 in the HE PHY Capabilities Information field of the HE Capabilities element (Table 9-262aa).

-A DSRP_PPDU is a PPDU that contains a valid Trigger MPDU and that has a value other than SR_DISALLOW, in the Common Info Field SPATIAL_REUSE.
+A DSRP_PPDU is a PPDU that contains a valid Trigger MPDU and that has a value other than SR_DISALLOW in the Common Info Field SPATIAL_REUSE.
 (Delayed SRP PPDU).

-A TSRP_PPDU is a PPDU that is an HE Trigger based PPDU and that has a value other than SR_DISALLOW, in the RXVECTOR parameter SPATIAL_REUSE.
+A TSRP_PPDU is a PPDU that is an HE Trigger based PPDU and that has a value other than SR_DISALLOW in the RXVECTOR parameter SPATIAL_REUSE.
 (Trigger-based SRP PPDU).

 An ULSRP_PPDU is a PPDU that is an HE SU PPDU or HE MU PPDU with the UL/DL field in SIGA equal to 1 (UL direction) and that has a value other than SR_DISALLOW in the RXVECTOR parameter SPATIAL_REUSE.
 (UpLink SRP PPDU)